skirtyman/2BNOR-2B/README.md

 - [ ] Ensure code follows the microsoft coding conventions
 - [ ] recomment code for explanation.
 - [ ] add validation to expression input (brackets, operators, operands, sequence [use valid postfix])
 - [ ] Fix documentation to cover all of the changes.

+Features
+-drawing diagrams from expressions
+-NAND and NOR diagrams
+-Interactivity
+-truth tables from diagram
+-truth tables from  expression
+-minimimisation with QM and Petriks method
+-popup inspect menu.
+file handling and exporting.